 I love carbohydrates!
 I personally do not see the reason for cutting out carbs totally to have a healthy diet.
 You just need to be aware of the type of carbs you are eating, as there are whole carbohydrates (the good ones!) and refined carbohydrates (the ones to avoid!).
 The good carbs are low in calories, high in nutrients, antioxidants and do not have all the refined sugar and grains that are not good for our health.
 Bad carbs are the ones to be avoided and they are in all the decadent food that we like to indulge in, sweet pastries, soft drinks, white bread and pizzas.

 Green Vegetables include Kale, spinach, cabbage, watercress, swiss chard

-Planning for Balance Meal
+Planning for a Balanced Meal

 I find that the only way I can be sure to have a balanced diet is to plan my meals ahead.
 It might sound laborious and loads of work, but I can assure you that once you get into it and start the process, you will never look back!
-I do meal planning for weekdays only, from Monday to Thursday, and leave the weekend al fresco as you also do not want to be too rigid and make it become a chore, which will definitely result in you falling off the “Balanced Diet Bus Ride”!
+I do meals planning for weekdays only, from Monday to Thursday, and leave the weekend al fresco as you also do not want to be too rigid and make it become a chore, which will definitely result in you falling off the “Balanced Diet Bus Ride”!
 I would normally sit down to do the meal plan on Friday before I go off on Saturday for my weekly grocery shopping.
 Below is a sample of my weekly plan meal:

 |Monday||Homemade muesli with fruits||Whole wheat wrap with trout + green lettuce + cucumber and tomatoes||Chicken curry (defrost) + wild rice + stir fry broccoli||Fresh broccoli|